Harness the power of generative AI to enhance the efficiency and quality of data analysis in educational settings.

-Learning Analytics Online Master’s Degree will empower you to leverage data analytics and AI to drive high-quality decisions within the educational context.
-The program prepares data scientists to develop advanced skills in measurement, analysis, and predictive modeling, leveraging state-of-the-art methodologies such as machine learning, generative AI, and deep learning.
+The Learning Analytics and Artificial Intelligence (AI), M.S.Ed. will empower you to leverage data analytics and AI to drive high-quality decisions within the educational context.
+The program prepares data scientists to develop advanced skills in measurement, analysis, and predictive modeling, leveraging state-of-the-art methodologies such as machine learning, generative AI, and deep learning, while avoiding algorithmic bias.
 Students will also develop skills in real-time data analysis and visualization, personalized learning recommendation generation, and data management, equipping them to develop and enhance data-driven educational environments.

 What Sets Us Apart